EdyJ/blender-to-unity3d-importer/README.md

 Rotations are incorrectly imported when the Blender file contains a single Empty object as root for all other objects.
 Use the FORCEROOTFIX option in this case.

+Animation clips are processed when imported in "Legacy - Store in Root" mode.

+Animations are somewhat smoothed after processed.
+This is because the quaterions in keyframes are fixed by converting them to and from Euler angles, which seems to break the quaternion continuity in the animation.
+The Unity function AnimationClip.EnsureQuaternionContinuity restores continuity, but adds some smoothing to the rotations.
+Fixes for this issue are welcome (i.e. a method for fixing the quaternions without breaking animation continuity).